InhyeLee-Data/MachineLearning2020/2.AirplaneImageClassification_Supervised/README.md

 3. For NN - MLPClassifier: <br>
 A combination of lower alpha, hidden_layer_sizes lowered from 100 to 75, solver changed to 'lbfgs'

+Question 1: The prediction of each model seems to vary every time it runs even when all the features/parameters remain unchanged.
+Why? <br>
+Question 2: Canny Edge Detection was used for this round.
+A plane's wings have diagonal lines with curves and an aircraft body has long & straight-ish lines.
+Are they well recognized in the feature now?
+I am interested in trying out other image processing methods.